csi-greifflab/negative-class-optimization/Readme.md

 Once we have the precomputations (either downloaded or precomputed from scratch using the steps from above), we perform the analyses using notebooks.

+Prerequisites
+- Frozen_ML:
+  - closed/open perf
+  - Attribution/LogitEnergyCorrelations.tsv (correction of error? check old nb on server TODO)
+-

 Section 1: Training dataset sequence composition influences prediction performance in ID and OOD binary classification tasks
-- ID and OOD on synthetic data and sequence similarity: `notebooks/25_Section_1.ipynb`.
+- ID and OOD on synthetic data and sequence similarity: `0a1_Section_1.ipynb`.
 - ID and OOD on experimental data: TODO

 Section 2: Training dataset composition determines the accuracy of biological rule recovery
-- Correlations between ground truth energy per sequence and per amino acid and logits / attributions:
+- Correlations between ground truth energy per sequence and per amino acid and logits / attributions: `0b_Section_2.ipynb`
+  - TODO: attributions name: remove or add "Test" or add as parameter!
-- Correlation between binding strength and logit in the experimental dataset:
+- Correlation between binding strength and logit in the experimental dataset: TODO

 Supplementary Materials
 - Negative control: shuffled positive and negative in training sets labels